versatica/mediasoup/doc/RTCP.md

 This information is locally consumed to perform sender side bandwidth estimation.

 REMB RTCP is generated locally based on the remote bitrate estimation.
+REMB feedback is parsed at the transport level and incorporated into the sender side bandwidth estimation logic of the transport.

 ## Mediasoup internal behaviour for each type of RTCP